 *(Bi-direction control system communication is a future release)

 With all of that data coming in, you need a software solution that can make sense of it, prioritize it, and report back to you in real-time so you can make immediate and informed decisions.
 By leveraging the power of the Condition Monitoring Module’s (CMM) secure condition monitoring data connection along with advanced signal processing, in-system data sampling, and on-device storage, an Orbit 60 deployed in conjunction with System 1 condition monitoring software will offer your environment the best view of your machinery’s health, from a plant-wide overview down to a single sensor reading.
 This partnership of hardware and software allows for a greater level of flexibility when it comes to data access, and further underscores the value of an Orbit 60 and System 1 solution.
 Additionally, System 1 users will be able to write their own rules and customize their reporting to their own needs, down to how and who is contacted in the event of an alarm trigger.

-While traditional deployments of System 1 and Orbit 60 using various network topologies will be supported, the system allows other installation options including a hosted System 1 installation with no on-site IT infrastructure, installations that can overcome intermittent or low-quality data connections, even remote connectivity options including cellular or WAN data connections.
+While traditional deployments of System 1 and Orbit 60 using various network topologies will continue to be supported, the system allows other installation options including a hosted System 1 installation with no on-site IT infrastructure, installations that can overcome intermittent or low-quality data connections, even remote connectivity options including cellular or WAN data connections.